B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 - Verification for Large – Annual independent third-party verification of the GHG inventory.

 If you're struggling to keep up to date with changes, you're not alone.
-Here's a summary of recent updates, and when you should head for the latest version).
+Here's a summary of recent updates, and where you should head for the latest version:

 8 Apr 2025 – B Lab launched the new B Corp Standards, replacing the points model with minimum requirements across seven Impact Topics.